fauzan121002/freeviewjs/README.md

 ##### Parameters :
 * First Parameter : The image element.
 * Second Parameter : The input type file element.
-* Third Parameter : The input type file files were uploaded.
+* Third Parameter : The input type file files index were uploaded.

 ### Synchronous Preview
 If you do not need to use asynchronous you can also use synchronous function